mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 ### The fragile fix

-We can make a one-line fix:
+It is possible to do a one-line fix:

 ```jsx
 useEffect(() => {